plehoux/heybill/README.md

       end

       fetch_bills do
-        # Find every html or PDF invoices included between @from and @to
+        # Find every html or PDF invoices included between self.from and self.to
         # Save each invoice with one of those two helpers:

         # If invoice an html document: